ashachakre0906/team-Profile-Generator/README.md

   - [Technologies Used](#technologies-used)
   - [Questions](#questions)
 ## Description
 Challenge is to build a Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
-We will also write unit tests for each part of your code and ensure that it passes all of them.
+We will also write unit tests for each part of our code and ensure that it passes all of them.
 ## User Story
 ```
 AS A manager